fcrespel/saginstaller-containers/README.md

 - `mws`: My webMethods Server
 - `um`: Universal Messaging

 Each directory contains a `Dockerfile` using multi-stage build to provision the product using the `installer` image, then copy the installation directory on top of the `java` image.
 The latest fixes are applied by default.
-The `target/entrypoint.sh` script starts the main product runtime.
+When present, the `target/entrypoint.sh` script starts the main product runtime.

 Please refer to each `README.md` file for more details about ports, environment variables, volumes and useful links.